China manufacturing contracts, euro zone and U.S. slows

 Activity in China's manufacturing sector contracted at its fastest pace in three years in August, according to official data, reinforcing fears of a sharper slowdown in the world's second-largest economy despite a flurry of government support measures.

-The Chinese government's PMI fell to 49.7 in August from the previous month's reading of 50.0, in line with expectations of analysts polled by Reuters..
+The Chinese government's Purchasing Managers' Index (PMI) fell to 49.7 in August from the previous month's reading of 50.0, in line with expectations of analysts polled by Reuters..
+A reading below 50 suggests contraction in activity.

 A private survey from Markit/Caixin showed China's factory sector shrank at its fastest pace in almost 6-1/2 years last month, with the PMI dropping to 47.3, the lowest since March 2009, from July's 47.8.

-Even China's services sector, which has been one of the few bright spots in the sputtering economy, showed signs of cooling, expanding at its slowest pace in more than a year, Markit said.
+Even China's services sector, which has been one of the few bright spots in the sputtering economy, showed signs of cooling, expanding at its slowest rate in more than a year, Markit said.

 "Today's reading suggests that manufacturing activities in China remain weak.
 We now expect GDP to grow by an annual 6.4 percent in the third quarter," ANZ bank economists said.

-Indian manufacturing growth slowed, with the Nikkei India manufacturing PMI compiled by Markit at 52.3 from July's 52.7.
+Indian manufacturing growth slowed but remained positive with the Nikkei India manufacturing PMI compiled by Markit at 52.3 from July's 52.7.

 In a sign of slowing global demand, exports from South Korea dropped nearly 15 percent in August from a year earlier, with shipments to China, the United States and Europe all weaker, a trend HSBC's Frederic Neumann called worrisome for the global trade cycle.